destapi/riot-blog/README.md

 - updating a form input element - the _keyup_ event is used to update the internal state of the component to reflect the value in the _input field_.
 And since the binding is two-way, the value of the _input field_ is set to reflect the value of the component's inner state.

-- the value of the foerm's input field is cleared when the _add_ button is clicked.
+- the value of the form's input field is cleared when the _add_ button is clicked.
 This is done by setting the internal state of the component to an empty string.

 13. The _todo-form_ component is now ready for prime time and can be tested in the browser by adding it to the _<app>_ component as its child.
 To register any component, like in this case a child component, it can be done inside parent (in this case the __app__) or globally.
 For this exercise, I will configure the child inside the parent